EgyptianBeastHD/Parallel-NN-Training/README.md

 ![MPI weak scaling](docs/chart_mpi_weak_scaling.png)

 ### All-reduce algorithm comparison
 Per-iteration cost for all four algorithms at P=8 on the same training workload.
 Compute is identical across algorithms; the entire difference lives in the all-reduce phase.
-Tree pays a 2·N·log(P) bandwidth penalty — at P=8 that's a 3× volume cost vs. ring's bandwidth-optimal 2·N·(P−1)/P.
+Tree pays a 2·N·log(P) bandwidth penalty. at P=8 that's a 3× volume cost vs. ring's bandwidth-optimal 2·N·(P−1)/P. Ring slightly loses to halving-doubling on my single node setup but I expect halving-doubling to outperform when benchmarked using multiple nodes because the latency gap widens and the NUMA-locality advantage that helps ring on a single node disappears once you're crossing the network.

 ![Algorithm comparison](docs/chart_mpi_algo_compare.png)